 We have tipped our toes into the world of Mexican cheese a little, but I thought it was as good of time as any to get fully submerged into the cheeses from Mexico.

 I have seen Queso Panela cheese at the store several times.
 It's usually hanging out with the Queso Fresco and the Cotija cheese.
-Probably some tortillas and crema nearby.
+Probably some tortillas and crema nearby as well.

 Jump to: